-The small arrows on the ruler are used for indenting paragraphs.
+Тір The small arrows on the ruler are used for indenting paragraphs.
 They are often in the same place as the page margins, so you need to be careful to move the margin marker, not the arrows.
-Place the mouse pointer between the arrows and, when the pointer turns into a double-headed arrow, you can move the margin (the indent arrows will move with it).
+Place the mouse pointer between the arrows and, when the pointer turns into a double-headed arrow, you can move the margin (the indent arrows will move with it) a double-headed arrow, you can move the margin (the indent arrows will move with it).